 The Partnership is a limited partnership formed under the Limited Partnerships Act (Ontario) pursuant to the Limited Partnership Agreement.
 The principal and head office of the Partnership is located at 500 Kipling Avenue, Toronto, Ontario, M8Z 5E5.
-Pizza Pizza GP is the managing general partner of the Partnership.
+Pizza Pizza GP is the managing general partner of the Partnership and holds 100% of the GP Units.
 The Company is the sole limited partner of the Partnership, holding all of the Class A and Class C LP Units, and PPL is the general partner of the Partnership, currently holding all of the Class B and Class D Units.
 See "Description of the Partnership".